 C = Peer evaluation

-C: During the course practice each student will interact with two other students.
-Since the practice is meant to entail several working hours each student will peer-mark his / her teammates twice (at midterm and at the end of the term).
+C: During the course practice each student will interact with other students.
+Since the practice is meant to entail several working hours each student will peer-mark his / her teammates.
 The lecturer will assign a mark to each student according to the peer-marking received by his / her teammates.